 There is a secure bike shed behind the Radcliffe Primary Care building adjacent to Somerville College accessible using your university card; and various areas of cycle racks around the Radcliffe Observatory Quarter.
 The department has bicycles that can be used by any member of the department.
-There are four bikes (in two frame sizes) and an electric bike at RPC.
-Please speak to RPC reception if you are interested in borrowing a bicycle (safety accessories are also available from reception).
+There are ten bikes (in varying frame sizes) and an electric bike at RPC.
+Please speak to RPC reception if you are interested in borrowing a bicycle; safety equipment is also available from reception and it is strongly advised that you wear a helmet at all times when riding a bicycle.